mkitti/dis-utilities/sync/README.md

 ### Dependencies

 1. The libraries specified in requirements.txt need to be installed.
 2. The [Configuration system](https://github.com/JaneliaSciComp/configurator) must be accessible.
-The following configurations are used.
+The following configurations are used:
     - databases
     - dis
     - dois